sodwing/vpn/README.md

 ```
 > **Warning:** If you do not specify a DNS server, your DNS requests will use the system's default DNS and may not be secured by the VPN.

-Note: On modern Debian/Ubuntu, systemd-resolved usually handles DNS.
-If it’s not installed or active, WireGuard may fail to start.
-To fix this install resolvconf:
+Note: On Debian/Ubuntu, systemd-resolved usually manages DNS.
+If not running, you may need resolvconf.
+Install only if WireGuard complains about DNS setup.
 ```
 sudo apt install resolvconf
 ```